MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.59.md

 (ix) All permanently fixed ground blinds are for the mobility-impaired hunt only.

-(x) We prohibit crossbows on the archery hunts.
-We only allow muzzleloading rifles using a single projectile on the muzzleloader hunts.
-We prohibit buckshot.

-(xi) You may use flagging to mark the site of hunter entry from roads or trails and again at the stand site.
+(x) You may use flagging to mark the site of hunter entry from roads or trails and again at the stand site.
 You may use clothespins with reflective tape between these sites to mark the route to the stand.
 Hunters must label all such markers with their last name and State hunting license number.

-(xii) We require hunters to wear an outer garment visible above the waist that contains a minimum of 500 square inches (3,226 square centimeters) of solid, florescent-orange material at all times during the muzzleloader and mobility-impaired hunts for deer.
+(xi) We require hunters to wear an outer garment visible above the waist that contains a minimum of 500 square inches (3,226 square centimeters) of solid, florescent-orange material at all times during the muzzleloader and mobility-impaired hunts for deer.

-(xiii) We prohibit organized deer drives.
+(xii) We prohibit organized deer drives.
 We define a “deer drive” as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause deer to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the deer.

-(xiv) We prohibit accessing hunt units by watercraft.
+(xiii) We prohibit accessing hunt units by watercraft.

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions: